The Department of Interior Design offers the following two degree paths to assist students with their educational goals.

 - your student id number

 Please allow at least one business day to receive a response to your request.
+The entry code will be sent to YOUR BELLEVUE COLLEGE EMAIL ACCOUNT.
 Requests sent on Fridays or weekends may take until Tuesday to be answered.

 Please don’t call the Interior Design Program office for Entry Codes.